WatDuhHekBro/VelsarborEnglish/GettingStarted.md

 - `F5`: This toggles whether the game upscales by a factor of 2 or keeps the original ratio.
 320x240 and 640x480 are the available resolutions.
 - `F12`: This brings you back to the title screen **regardless of whether or not you saved or where you are**.

+# Pronunciations
+- Cibon: Pronounced with a hard C, so basically "Key-bon".
+The stress is on the first syllable.
+- All J's are pronounced as Y's, because German.
+The exception is with Japanese-esque names.

 # Contributing
 It'll probably be a while until I proofread everything and check for line endings (if I even get to that).
 So therefore, please let me know if there are any grammatical/spelling errors or line endings that feel awkward.
 Look for an existing issue about these mistakes.
 Only open up an issue on this repository if there isn't an issue.
 I recommend naming that issue `Mistakes Megathread <#>`.